-The SPI implementation is allowed to add implementation-specific attributes.
-The 'getAttributeNames()' method SHALL return the names of all job template attributes supported by the service provider implementation, including required, optional, and implementation specific attributes.
-In order to get the values for supported attributes, such as in a property sheet, one should use introspection to call the appropriate setter and getter for each attribute.
+A service provider DRMAA implementation is allowed to add implementation-specific attributes.
+The 'getAttributeNames()' method SHALL return the names of all job template attributes supported by the service provider implementation, including required, optional, and implementation-specific attributes.
+To access implementation-specific job template attributes, one should cast the 'JobTemplate' to a more specific 'JobTemplate' subtype.
+In order to get the values for all supported attributes, such as in a property sheet, one should use introspection to call the appropriate setter and getter for each attribute.